Cruising & Power Yacht Committee

 a) Each power yacht shall comply with all regulations in accordance with the Marine Safety Division of the Department of Transport.

 b) Every competing Power Yacht shall comply with the minimum requirements of their club of origin.

-c) Every Power Yacht is requested to monitor VHF channel 77 (Club Events channel) from the 10 minute signal and for 10 minutes after their finish.
+c) All competitors are required to keep a listening watch on VHF channel 77 (Club Events channel) from the 10 minute signal and for 10 minutes after their finish.

-Neither the Cruising & Power Yacht Committee, Yachting Western Australia (Inc.), nor the host club nor any officer or official of the aforesaid committee association or club shall be responsible for any personal injury or damage to property arising from any cause whatsoever.
+Neither the Cruising & Power Yacht Committee, Yachting Western Australia (Inc.) nor Australian Sailing nor the host club nor any officer or official of the aforesaid committee association or club shall be responsible for any personal injury or damage to property arising from any cause whatsoever.
 Participating in the event shall be deemed an acceptance of this indemnity.
-However, any accident involving personal injury or damage to property howsoever arising shall be reported immediately to the Regatta Control Officer or an officer of the Association.
+However, any accident involving personal injury or damage to property howsoever arising shall be reported immediately to the Regatta Control Officer or a member of the Organising Committee.

 It shall be the sole responsibility of each power yacht skipper to decide whether or not to start or continue to compete.

 No power yacht skipper or crew shall indulge in offensive behaviour, verbal or otherwise, with any official involved in the event.
 A competitor may be disqualified under this rule in the case of a clear cut violation of the above principles and only when no other rule applies.